 The second layer is this milk jam that I personally love and is the easy answer to the caramel layer found in the original banoffee pie.

 There are two types, regular and pastry dulce de leche.
-The difference is the consistency.
+The difference is in the consistency.
 And it's a BIG deal.

 - Pastry dulce de leche: it's thicker and holds well in fillings and it's the one we use for this banoffee cake and the Alfajores recipe.